-- Recent – Within one year of applications
+- Recent – Within one year of application

-- From US clinical experience (USCE) – USCE is hands on work with patients completed in a US medical environment.
+- Based on US clinical experience (USCE) – USCE is hands-on work with patients completed in a US medical environment.
 If you do not have USCE, it’s ok to get LoRs from Observerships or Research experience as long as it’s completed in the US.
 LoRs from the US prove you have exposure to US medical environments and that you have good communication skills.
 (See information about foreign LoRs below.)